 Astros -- Willy Taveras, Astros, 30 games (2006): Taveras had finished second in AL Rookie of the Year voting in 2005 and followed that up with another solid season in 2006.
 He notched a hit in each game in a month-long span from July 27 through August 27, breaking Jeff Kent’s franchise record of 25 by five games.

 Athletics -- Jason Giambi, 25 games (1997): This was only Giambi’s second full big league season, and he batted .293 overall.
 Teammate Miguel Tejada got within one game of Giambi five years later before falling short.
 (Franchise record: Bill Lamar, 29 games, 1925 Philadelphia Athletics).

 Mariners -- Ichiro Suzuki, 27 games (2009): It’s fitting that the team’s all-time hits leader holds the longest hitting streak in Mariners franchise history.
-In total, Ichiro had seven hitting streaks for the Mariners of 20 or more games.
+In total, Ichiro had seven hitting streaks of 20 or more games for the Mariners.

-Rangers -- Gabe Kapler, 28 games (2000): A future big league manager, Kapler was just starting his playing career when the Tigers traded him to Texas after the 1999 season, as part of a deal for two-time AL MVP Juan Gonzalez.
+Rangers -- Gabe Kapler, 28 games (2000): Before his days as a big league manager, Kapler was just starting his playing career when the Tigers traded him to Texas after the 1999 season, as part of a deal for two-time AL MVP Juan Gonzalez.
 Kapler hit a career-high .302 that next year and became the only Rangers player to break the 25-game barrier.

 NATIONAL LEAGUE EAST